 It's helpful to figure out what triggers the behavior or signals that it's about to occur.
 Does it start once the family settles down to watch TV?
 As you arrive home from work?
 Does your dog display classic dominant behaviors as Flora did (shouldering up to other dogs with an erect stance, head held high, tail slowly wagging) right before the unwanted behavior starts?

 Many dogs act out if they are bored, idle, or anxious.
 Plenty of aerobic exercise is the cornerstone of treatment for any canine behavior problem.
 A physically exhausted dog is a happy one.
 Give your dog at least 15-20 minutes of walking/running, ball-chasing, or active play every day.
-Leave interesting chew toys or feeding toys when your dog is home alone.
+Leave interesting chew toys or feeding toys for your dog when he is home alone.

 For serious cases, drug therapy can be an effective adjunct to behavioral therapy.
 Drugs such as Clomipramine (Clomicalm®) and Fluoxetine (Reconcile®) have been used successfully for such conditions.
 Only give your dog medications that have been specifically prescribed by your veterinarian.